Are you looking for ways to relieve your pelvic floor muscle tension now and for good?

 Sometimes the length of the vagina can become shortened during hysterectomy surgery and in these cases vaginal dilators can assist with gentle elongation of the vaginal tissues.

-Vaginal dilators should be used with the best lubricant ingredients for pelvic floor health and safety.
+Vaginal dilators should be used with non toxic lubricants for pelvic floor health.

 5. Managing your Bowels